Kazu010101/SMB-Map-RMIT-Cybersecurity-Project/README.md

 ## The Scenario

-At this stage, the attacker has gained information from nmap scan about the existance of SMB service in one of the hosts.
-Also, the Zphisher phishing attack against one of the employees allowed the attacker to figure out the username and password.
+At this stage, the attacker has gained information from [nmap scan](https://github.com/Kazu010101/Nmap-Scan-RMIT-Cybersecurity-Project/blob/main/README.md) about the existance of SMB service in one of the hosts.
+Also, the [Zphisher phishing attack](https://github.com/Kazu010101/Zphisher-RMIT-Cybersecurity-Project) against one of the employees allowed the attacker to obtain the username and password for logging into Windows 10.

 ## Lab Setup